Personnel Policies and Procedures

 Subrecipients must update their organizational PROFILE in Iowa GVS immediately when any of the following occur.
 Subrecipients must also email their grant coordinator to advise of the changes.

-2. Change in or temporary absence of the Project Director or Financial Director
+- Change in or temporary absence of the project director or financial director

 Staff Vacancies

-Vacancies in all grant funded positions MUST be reported in writing (e- mail, fax, or mail) to CVAD within 30 days of the vacancy.
-All grant funded vacant positions MUST be filled within 45 days of the vacancy.
-Failure to abide by this requirement may result in the agency losing the vacant position(s).
-If the position(s) is/are not filled within 45 days, the subrecipient must notify CVAD, provide a reason for the delay and explain how the program is providing services while the position is vacant.
+Vacancies in grant funded positions should be reported to the assigned grant coordinator within 30 days of the vacancy.
+If vacant positions are not filled within 45 days, the project director or the executive director must contact the assigned grant coordinator to discuss the hiring delay, explain how services are being provided and provide an action plan if needed.
 Once the vacant position(s) is filled the subrecipient MUST update the budget details form by submitting a name change via an amendment/revision in Iowa GVS by following these instructions.

 Subcontracted Staff